 Losing independence is one of the most common concerns among people looking for care.
 It’s also a key reason that so many people prefer to receive care at home over moving into a care home.

-Hourly care can be a convenient choice for people who need care but want to carry on their daily routines and way of life with little disruption.
+Hourly care can be a convenient choice for people who need care but want to keep up their daily routines and way of life with little disruption.

-However, to receive live-in care, a higher degree of change is required.
-This is because live-in carers will live alongside you and require bedroom accommodation in your home.
+However, with live-in care, a higher degree of change is required as live-in carers will live alongside you and require accommodation in your home.
 Some people find it difficult to adjust to this change in living arrangements – particularly if they’ve lived on their own for a while.

 That said, it largely depends on how the person needing care perceives independence.
 For example, while some people see having a carer move into their home as a loss of independence, others find great freedom in no longer having to rely on family and friends for help.